ERISA eSolutions - Web-Based Tools

 by Rhonda Hollier, HR Coach

-Click the "Free HR Benefit Compliance Risk Assessment" to Determine your Audit Risk Level
+Click the "Free HR Benefit Compliance Risk Assessment Tool " to Determine your Audit Risk Level

 The level and extent of HIPAA compliance requirements vary based on whether your company is considered a “covered entity.”
 However, even businesses not considered covered entities and those excluded from HIPAA requirements should still take necessary steps to ensure the protection of employee’s information.